jeffersonlmendesbr/ooh-urban-vision/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# Step 5: Optionally run the linter to check for code issues.
+# Running `npm run lint` will automatically install dependencies
+# if they have not been installed yet.
+npm run lint
 ```

 **Edit a file directly in GitHub**